CURIOSSorg/curioss.org/content/news/_index.md

 ---
 title: "News"
-subtitle: "Welcome to the CURIOSS Events page.
-This is the place where you will find all the events and workshops we are organizing and attending."
+subtitle: "Welcome to the CURIOSS News page.
+This is the place to hear about the latest news from CURIOSS and its members."
 ---